Method

 4. Emission calculations

 The final stage calculates emissions based on properties of the vehicle's powertrain, including fuel type and fuel parameters and the fuel consumption calculated in the previous stage.
-The factors used in this calculation can be found in the Calculation factors overview.

 The end result of the full calculation is a detailed estimation of driving speed, energy usage, fuel usage and emissions along the driving route, which can be aggregated to the relevant level.